An All Star cast in another Agatha Christie adaptation…

 The story begins in 1937 in New Jersey, where after a crash of thunder, Piper Laurie hams it up in a darkened room as a domineering and sadistic step-matriarch, Emily Boynton.
 Laurie channelling her role as the evil mother from Carrie (1976) movie.
 In both these roles, she seems a force of nature and one to be reckoned with.

 Emily is meeting with the family lawyer, Jefferson Cope (Soul).
 He reads from the will that her recently deceased husband left the interest of his estate to her, and this estate will be divided between the children on her death.
-Emily’s put upon husband had recently rewritten his will just two days before his death,.
-He dividing the spoils between the kids and his wife giving them 200 thousand dollars each.
+Emily’s put upon husband had recently rewritten his will just two days before his death, detailed in a letter.
+He divided the spoils between the kids and his wife giving them 200 thousand dollars each.

-But like Highlander (1986) there can be only one, with the letter will disposed of in the fireplace.
+But like Highlander (1986) there can be only one, with the letter disposed of in the fireplace.
 This burning of the will happening after a wee bit of bribery.
 The villainous Emily threatening Cope as she knows about his past dirty deeds, which could land him in jail.
 This information she gleaned from his one-time partner, who Emily met during her 14 years as a female prison warder.

 The Boynton “children” called through (surprisingly not by whistle).
 They are all aged 20 and over and still all live in the family home.
 The only actor or actress from these five young things that I recognised was Carrie Fisher.
 Fisher playing Emily’s daughter in law and one time nurse, Nadine.
-Cue mutterings and groaning all round as the will’s contents revealed.
+Cue mutterings and groaning all around as the will’s contents revealed.